sachinpatel16/Barter_backend/MerchantDeal.md

    - System creates `MerchantPointsTransfer` record
    - Points are **transferred from Merchant A to Merchant B**
+   - **No additional deduction** - points move from locked state to requester
    - Transfer includes transaction ID and audit trail
    - Both wallets are updated atomically